ujjwalsharmaIITB/indicMT/README.md

 ## Training Details

-- Initial training is conducted on bilingual English-to-Indic and Indic-to-English language pairs.
+- Initial training is conducted on a single multilingual model having English-to-Indic and Indic-to-English language pairs.
 - The OpenNMT-py framework powers all model training and inference.
 - LaBSE-based filtering (≥ 0.85 similarity) is applied wherever applicable to maintain dataset quality by ensuring strong sentence alignment.